-You would need to install the Securly SSL certificate on your device to ensure that Securly is able to filter all HTTPS sites browsed there effectively.
+You will need to install the Securly SSL certificate on your device to ensure that Securly is able to filter all HTTPS sites browsed there effectively.

 To manually install the Securly SSL certificate:

-Note: Depending on the version of Internet Explorer, Tools could be at the top or at the top right.
+Note that depending on the version of Internet Explorer, Tools can be at the top or at the top right.

 - In the new window that appears, click on the Content tab at the top in the middle of the other tabs.

 - Click on the Certificates button near the middle of the window.

 - Another window appears.
 In this window, you can see all the certificates currently on your machine.
 This list of certificates also includes what is trusted by Internet Explorer.

 - Click on the Trusted Root Certification Authority tab and click Import.